robinnewhouse/DHNLNtupleAnalysis/README.md

 ```
 this is becuase your file is not appropriately named.
 Either rename your ntuple file following the convention from the DAOD_RPVLL conatiner name you used to make the ntuple or make due without MC event weighting.
 See the list of DAOD_RPVLL samples [here](https://twiki.cern.ch/twiki/pub/AtlasProtected/ExoticLongLivedHeavyNeutralLeptonRel21/MC16a_MC16d_MC16e_dHNL_WmuHNL_DAOD_RPVLLonly_updatedRECO.txt) for naming conventions.

+A full lists of models and the descripton of what weights and trees should be used can be found [here](#HNL-models).

 **2. Truth weight for spin correlations and leptons ordering bug fix**